ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 ## detach_not_byte_identical_parts {#detach_not_byte_identical_parts}

-Enables or disables detaching not byte-identical parts after a merge or a mutation.
-If disabled, they are removed.
+Enables or disables detaching a data part on a replica after a merge or a mutation, if it is not byte-identical to data parts on other replicas.
+If disabled, the data part is removed.
 Activate this setting if you want to analyze such parts later.

-The setting is applicable to [ReplicatedMergeTree](../../engines/table-engines/mergetree-family/replication.md) tables.
+The setting is applicable to `MergeTree` tables with enabled [data replication](../../engines/table-engines/mergetree-family/replication.md).

 Possible values: